Ollie-spoon/flax-dae/README.md

 - **Wavelet Denoising**: Applying wavelet transforms to reduce high-frequency noise while preserving signal integrity.
 - **Analytical Solving Methods**: including the Pade-Laplace method and the Prony method.
 - **Optimization Techniques**: methods such as non-linear least squares regression and Bayesian parameter estimation.
 - **Multi-Exponential Decay Resolution Analysis**: Investigating the limits of resolving power for separating closely spaced decay constants.
-A good rule of thumb is that you wont resolve two peaks within 2x of one another with an SNR of less than 200.
+A good rule of thumb is that you wont resolve two peaks within 2x of one another with an SNR of less than 100.
 - **Filtering Methods**: Including but not limited to the moving average, mean displacement ratio, and the Provencher filter.

-The bible for multi-exponential analysis can be found [here](https://pubs.aip.org/aip/rsi/article/70/2/1233/438854/Exponential-analysis-in-physical-phenomena).
+The bible for traditional multi-exponential analysis can be found [here](https://pubs.aip.org/aip/rsi/article/70/2/1233/438854/Exponential-analysis-in-physical-phenomena).